-It’s impossible to predict a future car crash, and as careful as we all are behind the wheel, you’ll never know when a fateful moment will happen in which your vehicle gets in an accident.
-Even if you are a safe driver, there is always the off chance that you’ll loan your car to a friend or family member and find out later that they crashed your car.
+It's impossible to predict a future car crash, and as careful as we all are behind the wheel, you'll never know when a fateful moment will happen in which your vehicle gets into a car accident.
+Even if you are a safe driver, there is always the off chance that you'll loan your car to a friend or family member and find out later that they crashed your car.

 In these situations, insurance coverage can be rather complicated, so it's extremely important that you fully understand all the different séances of insurance coverage when it comes to how exactly your car is insured if someone drives your car and gets in an accident.

 Some of the questions we'll be answering in this article are whether or not you can drive a car on your own insurance (i.e. does insurance follow the driver?), if someone can drive your car if he or she is not on your insurance policy, and when you can be liable for damages in these types of situations.

 Can I Drive any Car on my Insurance?

 This is a much more complicated question than most people would assume, and although many people assume that insurance follows the driver, the reality is that car insurance almost always follows the vehicle.

 There are some exceptions to this rule of thumb when it comes to car insurance, and that is with liability insurance.
 When someone has liability insurance coverage within their own personal auto insurance policy, the policy follows the driver no matter what car is being operated, as long as the car being operated is eligible under the specific plan.
 Liability insurance typically is a minimum requirement for all drivers in every state, except New Hampshire, and in general, an ‘eligible' vehicle under liability insurance can include a friend or neighbor's car and rental cars.